chase-west/chase-west/README.md

 # About me
-🙋‍♂️ Charles/Chase West 16 yr old.
+🙋‍♂️ Charles/Chase West.
 Contact me at chasewestbusiness@gmail.com

 👨‍🎓 I'm currently pursuing a CIT/Programming degree from community college while in high school.
 I plan to go to college and study Computer Science.